gabr-iele/iMuseum/Architecture/Architecture.md

 RiotOS (https://www.riot-os.org) is operative system used as base to write firmwares for a variety of embedded boards in C language, it’s used to send data from the bluetooth nodes and from the COAP gateway to the COAP bridge.

 ## COAP
-It’s a constrained protocol to let nodes to communicate to the wider internet(https://en.wikipedia.org/wiki/Constrained_Application_Protocol),it's used to let the edge network communicate with the cloud infrastructure.
+It’s a constrained protocol to let nodes communicate to the wider internet(https://en.wikipedia.org/wiki/Constrained_Application_Protocol),it's used to let the edge network communicate with the cloud infrastructure.

 ## Ponte
 Eclipse framework(https://www.eclipse.org/ponte/) that receives COAP data and forward them to the cloud using REST, used to bridge the gap between the edge of the IOT system and CLOUD infrastructure.